kartoza/GeoHosting/django_project/documentations/Service_Level_Agreement_(SLA)_Pty.md

 4.4 **Ownership and Portability**:

 - The Client retains full ownership of their data.
-- Upon termination, the Hosting Provider will provide the Client with a complete export of their data in a the following formats within 30 days:

-    a.
-Daily CNPG Backups: These are full database snapshots stored in S3
-    b.
-WAL Archiving: This continuously streams every change so we can restore the database to any second in time between backups(Point-In-Time Recovery (PITR).
-    c.
-Velero Backups: The backup of the Kubernetes persistet volume data, configurations and secrets (cluster-wide backup).

 4.5 **Indemnity**:
 The Client shall indemnify and hold harmless the Hosting Provider against any